-- The proposed western headwall shown on the plan will be removed and no drainage will be discharged onto the adjacent parcel to the rear. - As discussed with the applicant, temporary deer fencing should be installed around the perimeter of the proposed wetland and wetland buffer mitigation plantings.
-The temporary deer fence should remain in place for the duration of the recommended 5-year maintenance and monitoring period. - A five-year wetland maintenance and monitoring plan should be prepared that follows recommended protocols for maintaining and evaluating the success of mitigation measures.
-A sample plan if needed could be provided to the applicant's consultants.
+- The proposed western headwall shown on the plan will be removed and no drainage will be discharged onto the adjacent parcel to the rear. - The headwall has been removed and a note added to the Wetland Mitigation Plan that no discharge of stormwater will enter the offsite wetland/watercourse to the west.
+No additional information is required. - As discussed with the applicant, temporary deer fencing should be installed around the perimeter of the proposed wetland and wetland buffer mitigation plantings.
+The temporary deer fence should remain in place for the duration of the recommended 5year maintenance and monitoring period. - The temporary deer fencing should be added to the Wetland Mitigation Plan and notes provided that will remain for 5 year monitoring period. - A five-year wetland maintenance and monitoring plan should be prepared that follows recommended protocols for maintaining and evaluating the success of mitigation measures.
+A sample plan if needed could be provided to the applicant's consultants. - This has not been provided.
+The applicant should submit a 5 year maintenance and monitoring plan for review.

-This completes my review and recommendations regarding the proposed application and planned wetland impacts.
+This completes my additional review and recommendations regarding the proposed application and planned wetland impacts.
 Please let me know if you have questions or require additional information.